mitre/hipcheck/site/content/docs/guide/cli/hc-ready.md

 including problems like missing configuration files, inaccessible config, data, or cache paths, missing authentication tokens, and more.

+`hc ready` starts all the plugins specified in the [policy file](@/docs/guide/config/policy-file.md) and confirms that initial configuration is successful.
+If `hc ready` doesn't report any problems with plugins, that means they are installed, runnable by Hipcheck, and are able to load their configuration without issues.

+Since `hc ready` does not involve the analysis subsystem like [`hc check`](@/docs/guide/cli/hc-check.md) does, it will not expose plugin issues that would only occur while analyzing a target.

 `hc ready` has no special flags currently, and only accepts the [General Flags](@/docs/guide/cli/general-flags.md) that _all_ Hipcheck commands accept.